robbert-vdh/yabridge/README.md

 ["ToneBoosters"]
 group = "toneboosters"

+# Simple glob patterns can be used to avoid a unnecessary repitition
 ["iZotope*/Neutron *"]
 group = "izotope"

+# And of course, you can also add multiple plugins to the same group by hand
 ["iZotope7/Insight 2.so"]
 group = "izotope"

-# This won't do anything, since the pattern above has already matched this file
+# This won't do anything as this file has already been matched by the pattern
+# above
 ["iZotope7/Neutron 2 Mix Tap.so"]
 group = "This will be ignored!"

-# Don't do this!
-This matches all plugins in this directory and all of its
+# Don't do this unless you know what you're doing!
+This matches all plugins in
-# subdirectories, causing all of them to be hosted in a single process.
-While
+# this directory and all of its subdirectories, which will cause all of them to
+# be hosted in a single process.
+While this would increase startup and plugin
-# this would increase startup performance considerably, it will also break any
+# scanning performance considerably, it will also break any form of individual
-# form of individual plugin sandboxing provided by the host and could
+# plugin sandboxing provided by the host and could potentially introduce all
-# potentially introduce all kinds of weird issues.
+# kinds of weird issues.
 # ["*"]
 # group = "all"
 ```